odoo/owl/doc/qweb.md

 Whenever a node has a `t-transition` directive, with a `name` value, the following will happen:

-At node creation:
+At node insertion:

-- the css classes `name-enter` and `name-enter-active` will be added before the node is added to the DOM,
+- the css classes `name-enter` and `name-enter-active` will be added directly when the node is inserted into the DOM,
 - on the next animation frame: the css class `name-enter` will be removed and the class `name-enter-to` will be added (so they can be used to trigger css transition effects),